-I'm biased because Annecy is in my backyard, the Rhone-Alpes region.
+I'm biased because Annecy in Eastern France is in my backyard,.
 This is the city where I shop, one of many French cities worthy of their own postcards.
 It's at least as safe as any medium-sized French city and I wander around on my own all over.
 The pluses: local cheese specialties, old town arcades, winding canals, a spectacular lakefront, plenty of outdoor excitement, and a monthly antiques market, a bit expensive but great for gazing.
 Top it all with a glorious ring of mountains and some of the best food in France (which means the world).
 In all honesty, this city was a toss-up with Lyon, my other favourite French city.

 Has this become everyone's favorite city?
 It seems to top every list and I can understand why: glorious location on the coast, sublime seafood, divine food markets and cooking schools, and art - Gaudi, Dali and Miro are just a few of the famous names linked to the autonomous province of Catalonia, not to mention the spontaneous bursts of art throughout the city, like here in the Born district, or the proliferation of street art everywhere you turn.
 Just hang on to your wallets though - it's pickpocket heaven but otherwise safe.
 (Sometimes I'm torn though - I was brought up in Madrid and it holds my heart, especially the Old Town.)

 Possibly the fastest-changing city in the world but Havana still remains mysterious after years nearly off-limits (at least legally) to millions of Americans.
 As a Canadian, I stayed for a couple of months and lost myself in the style and friendliness of the people, the energizing music and the living, breathing history that permeates every street corner.
 Things are changing fast and you may find some, like these 1950s cars, won't be around much longer.
 (Photo Annabel Haslop)